What To Do When Discovering Unpermitted Repairs And Renovations

 - Fines can be a flat price or stack per day it continues to exist without a permit.

 There are a lot of different penalties homeowners can face for owning a home with unpermitted work, and none of them are particularly pleasant to deal with.
-It’s best for homeowners to deal with their home’s permits before they become a problem so they don’t become unmanageable.
+There are firms that homeowners can seek assistance from if they feel that the penalties should not be imposed under certain circumstances.
+Still, it’s best for homeowners to deal with their home’s permits before they become a problem so they don’t become unmanageable.

 Tips For The Future